Opthimo/C-Introducing-scanf/README.md

 1. What does `scanf` do, and from where does it read by default?

+Scan reads the stream from the Standard Input of the OS

 2. What are the risks of using `scanf("%s", ...)` without a length specifier?

+If the text is longer than the buffer, the text will be cutted.

 3. How is the `read` system call used in Assembly to receive input from `stdin`?

+stes file descriptor to stin an points to the first adress of the input buffer,

 4. What is the purpose of file descriptor `0`?

+it's referes to the stdin

 ## 4) Advice